wppconnect-team/wppconnect/docs/getting-started/creating-client.md

     // options
     {
       folderNameToken: 'tokens', //folder name when saving tokens
-      mkdirFolderToken: '', //folder directory tokens, just inside the venom folder, example:  { mkdirFolderToken: '/node_modules', } //will save the tokens folder in the node_modules directory
+      mkdirFolderToken: '', //folder directory tokens, just inside the wppconnect folder, example:  { mkdirFolderToken: '/node_modules', } //will save the tokens folder in the node_modules directory
       headless: true, // Headless chrome
       devtools: false, // Open devtools by default
       useChrome: true, // If false will use Chromium instance